scarletstudio/scarletstudio.github.io/_blog/support.md

 <p class="hint">Select "Scarlet Data Studio Project" under designation.</p>

+All donations are through the Illinois Institute of Technology and tax-deductible.

 Thank you for giving forward to Illinois Tech students and helping create a more equitable and inclusive technology industry!